if no one can go with you, go alone

 In 2023, I booked a trip to Austin, Texas for Afrotech (this huge conference for Black professionals in tech).
 At the time, I was leading a $2.6 million digital equity project helping low-income and first generation college students get laptops and hotspots to support their college careers.

-Looking back, it’s crazy how that one trip (and a few years of hard work in between) opened the door to the career I have now; something I never would’ve guessed at the time.
+Looking back, it’s crazy how one trip (and a few years of hard work in between) opened the door to the career I have now; something I never would’ve guessed at the time.

-Since then, “alone” has stopped feeling like isolation.
-It’s started feeling like freedom.
+Since then, “alone” started feeling like freedom.

 I’m sharing this because I want you to think about what this could look like for you.
 Like, what if you just went anyway?
 What if you stopped waiting for the “right” timing, or for someone else to say yes first?